This 80’s family favourite deserves a rebirth! (revised December 2018)

 My chive flowers had not opened when this was drawn out of the oven or the allium petals would be dotted over the plate.

-I actually froze both of these dishes at the time I made them in January.
-I was filling my freezer for my weeks and weeks away.
-The Cruise at the end of January with mom, the birth of my grandson in February, the launch of the new TM5 Thermomix machine and Thermomix Training in Vancouver then back to Salt Lake City for the blessing of my grandson.
-So much travelling this year.
+I froze both of these dishes at the time I made them in January.
+I was filling my freezer for weeks and weeks away.
+The Cruise at the end of January with mom, the birth of my grandson in February, the launch of the new TM5 Thermomix machine, and Thermomix Training in Vancouver then back to Salt Lake City for the blessing of my grandson.
+So much traveling this year.
 I like to be at home with my family but much of my family is now in the United States.

-This little lasagna found its way to our Sunday table one day, in between trips, so I actually caught a photo of it on the plate.
-I was able to witness that light in Vanja’s eyes when he is served a meal he really enjoys and I felt that sense of home and pleasure that I have craved and missed these past several months, too much.
+This little lasagna found its way to our Sunday table one day, in between trips, so I caught a photo of it on the plate.
+I was able to witness that light in Vanja’s eyes when served a meal he enjoyed and I felt that sense of home and pleasure that I have craved and missed these past several months, too.
 What makes me happiest is to be at home, with my family, preparing a delicious evening meal, and doing the same on the weekend with friends.
 Gardening in the summer, and preparing the food I grow is also important to me, and likely why I find such deep pleasure here, in Bijeljina, now filling Petar’s freezer while I write.
 That is the truest pleasure of this present holiday in the Balkans: cooking for the family and my sweet Balkan man.

 Retro Recipe: Seafood Lasagna (revised December 2018)

-This is a very rich, sumptuous once or twice a cold season only kind of dish.
-Absolutely scrumptious.
+This recipe is for TWO casseroles.
+It is a very rich, sumptuous once or twice a cold season kind of dish.
+Scrumptious.
 Great to take to a potluck or to pull out of the freezer as a royal treat on a cold day.
+It is inspired by the marvelous Best of Bridge.

 Ingredients